CodingLawyersClub/todo-instructions/README.md

 This simply imports a `Table` component I've created along with the `ToDoRow` we just made.

 First, lets get our ToDos from the `toDoStore`.
 This is incredibly simple because they live on our props now.
-The `@observer` on this component (above the class) tells this component to listen to any `@observables` we defined in our `toDoStore`.
+The `@observer` on this component (above the class) tells this component to listen to any `@observable`s we defined in our `toDoStore`.
 Do you remember what we defined as an `@observable`?
 Our `toDos`!
-Everytime the `toDos` array changes (like when a network request finishes and fetches data) this component, `Home/index.js` will redraw and pass in the `toDos` in the props.
+Everytime the `toDos` array changes (like when our network request finishes and fetches data and sets it to be `toDos`), `Home/index.js` will redraw and pass in the `toDos` in the props.
 Which means we can do this now:

 ```
 ...